State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Experiments

 \subsection{Evaluation with Ocean Data}

-In addition to the gyre model, Regional Ocean Model System (ROMS)~\cite{shchepetkin2005regional} data is also used to evaluate our approach.
-The dataset provides ocean currents data in the Southern California Bight region.
-This allows us to use Gaussian Process Regression (GPR) to interpolate ocean currents at every location on the 2-D ocean surface.
-We use one time snapshot to predict the speed of ocean currents.
-The environment is discretized into $28\times28$ and each grid has a dimension of $2km \times 2km$.
-We use $k=2$ when approximating the value function.
-Fig.~\ref{fig:roms_traj} shows the trajectories of the three methods.
-Note that the maximum speed of the ocean currents from this dataset is around $3km/h$, which is similar to the vehicle maximum linear speed.
-We can see that trajectories of approximate policy iteration are smoother (shorter distance and time costs) compared with those from the classic policy iteration approach.
+In addition to the gyre model, \Wording{we also used Regional Ocean Model System (ROMS)~\cite{shchepetkin2005regional} data to evaluate our approach.} The dataset provides ocean current \Wording{forecasts} in the Southern California Bight region. \RE{Since ROMS only provides the ocean currents statistics at discrete locations, it cannot be directly used to evaluate the algorithms.
+To address this problem, we} use Gaussian Process Regression (GPR) to interpolate ocean currents at every location on the 2-D ocean surface, \Wording{from a single time snapshot}.
+We used $h=2km$ in our method when approximating the value function.
+For the classic MDP planner, the environment was discretized \Wording{into $28\times28$ grids} and each \Wording{cell} has a dimension of $2km \times 2km$.
+Fig.~\ref{fig:roms_traj} shows the trajectories \Wording{generated with} the three methods.
+Note that the maximum speed of the ocean currents from this dataset is around $3km/h$, which is similar to the vehicle's maximum linear speed.
+We can see that trajectories from approximate policy iteration are smoother (shorter distance and time costs) than those from the classic policy iteration approach.